paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-011-acquisitions.md

 Pub.
 L. 115–282, title III, § 311(e), Dec.
 4, 2018, 132 Stat.
 4249, provided that: “Not later than 180 days after the date of enactment of this Act [Dec.
 4, 2018], the Secretary of the department in which the Coast Guard is operating shall establish the internal regulations and policies necessary to exercise the authorities provided under this section [enacting this section, amending [section 501 of this title](./chapter-005-functions-and-powers.md#section-501), enacting provisions set out as a note under [section 1133 of this title](./chapter-011-acquisitions.md#section-1133), amending provisions formerly set out as a note under former [section 573 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section573&num=0&edition=prelim), and repealing provisions set out as notes under former sections 87 and 577 of this title], including the amendments made in this section.”

+<a id="section-1138"></a>
+## § 1138.
+Service life extension programs
+**(a) In General.—** Requirements for a Level 1 or Level 2 acquisition project or program under sections 1131 through 1134 shall not apply to an acquisition by the Coast Guard that is a service life extension program.

+**(b) Service Life Extension Program Defined.—** In this section, the term “service life extension program” means a capital investment that is solely intended to extend the service life and address obsolescence of components or systems of a particular capability or asset.

+<a id="section-1139"></a>
+## § 1139.
+Consideration of life-cycle cost estimates for acquisition and procurement

+In carrying out the acquisition and procurement of vessels and aircraft, the Secretary of the department in which the Coast Guard is operating, acting through the Commandant, shall consider the life-cycle cost estimates of vessels and aircraft, as applicable, during the design and evaluation processes to the maximum extent practicable.

+<a id="section-1140"></a>
+## § 1140.
+Contracts that provide best value for taxpayer
+**(a) In General.—** In carrying out a Level 1 or Level 2 acquisition project or program under this subchapter, the Commandant may publicly announce all construction, design, and engineering requirements and negotiate contracts for construction, design, and engineering services on the basis of demonstrated competence and qualification for the type of professional services required and at fair and reasonable prices.

+**(b) Selection Procedure.—** The following procedures may apply to the procurement of Level 1 or Level 2 acquisition project or program under this subchapter:

+(1) **Statements of qualification and performance.—** — The Commandant shall require prospective contractors to submit a statement of qualifications and performance data.

+(2) **Evaluation.—** — For each proposed project, the Commandant shall—

+  (A) evaluate statements of qualifications and performance submitted by firms regarding the proposed project; and

+  (B) conduct discussions with firms to consider anticipated concepts and compare alternative methods for furnishing services.

+(3) **Selection.—** — From the firms with which discussions have been conducted under paragraph (2)(B), the Commandant shall select, in order of preference, that the Commandant considers most highly qualified to provide the services required, based on criteria established and published by the Commandant.

+**(c) Negotiation of Contract.—**

+(1) **In general.—** — The Commandant shall negotiate 1 or more contracts for construction, design, and engineering services under this section at compensation which the Commandant determines is fair and reasonable to the Federal Government.

+(2) **Fair and reasonable compensation.—** — In determining fair and reasonable compensation, the Commandant shall consider the scope, complexity, professional nature, and estimated value of the services to be rendered.

+(3) **Negotiation.—** — The Commandant shall attempt to negotiate a contract or contracts with the most highly qualified firm or firms selected under subsection (b).

+(4) **Further negotiation.—** — If the Commandant is unable to negotiate a satisfactory contract or contracts with the firm or firms under paragraph (3), the Commandant shall formally terminate negotiations with such firm or firms and undertake negotiations with the next most qualified of the selected firms, continuing the process until an agreement is reached.

+(5) **Additional firms.—** — If the Commandant is unable to negotiate a satisfactory contract or contracts with any of the selected firms, the Commandant shall select additional firms in order of competence and qualification and continue negotiations in accordance with this section until 1 or more agreements are reached.

 <a id="section-1151"></a>
 ## § 1151.
-Restriction on construction of vessels in foreign shipyards
+Restriction on acquisition, procurement, or construction of vessels in foreign shipyards
-**(a)** Except as provided in subsection (b), no Coast Guard vessel, and no major component of the hull or superstructure of a Coast Guard vessel, may be constructed in a foreign shipyard.
+**(a) In General.—** Except as provided in subsection (b), the Commandant may not lease, charter, or otherwise procure a vessel which contains a major component of the hull or superstructure constructed in a foreign shipyard.

+**(b) Exceptions.—**

-**(b)** The President may authorize exceptions to the prohibition in subsection (a) when the President determines that it is in the national security interest of the United States to do so.
-The President shall transmit notice to Congress of any such determination, and no contract may be made pursuant to the exception authorized until the end of the 30-day period beginning on the date the notice of such determination is received by Congress.
+(1) **In general.—** — The President may authorize exceptions to the prohibition in subsection (a) when the President determines that it is in the national security interest of the United States to do so.

+(2) **Notice.—** — The President shall transmit notice to the Committee on Transportation and Infrastructure of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate of any such determination made by the President under paragraph (1), and no contract may be awarded pursuant to the exception authorized until the end of the 30-day period beginning on the date the notice of such determination is received by such committees of Congress.

+(3) **Justification.—** — The notice required under paragraph (2) shall include a written explanation of the national security interest and a detailed summary of market research demonstrating the lack of availability of United States shipyards to meet the Coast Guard requirements consistent with national security interest.

 ### Statutory Notes

 #### Amendments
+2025—Pub.
+L. 119–60 amended section generally.
+Prior to amendment, text read as follows:

+“(a) Except as provided in subsection (b), no Coast Guard vessel, and no major component of the hull or superstructure of a Coast Guard vessel, may be constructed in a foreign shipyard.

+“(b) The President may authorize exceptions to the prohibition in subsection (a) when the President determines that it is in the national security interest of the United States to do so.
+The President shall transmit notice to Congress of any such determination, and no contract may be made pursuant to the exception authorized until the end of the 30-day period beginning on the date the notice of such determination is received by Congress.”

 2018—Pub.
 L. 115–282 renumbered [section 665 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section665&num=0&edition=prelim) as this section.